mnickrogers/Carbon-Development/1 - Foundations/1 - Outline of Carbon Development/README.md

 ## Goals
 I intend the Carbon Development process to create efficient organization for teams of people building software projects.
 Carbon Development is inspired by an idea I think of as [Problem-Driven Development](../Problem-Driven Development), which fundamentally views the progress of teams by the types of problems that they solve.

+Carbon Development focuses on breaking projects into tasks then accomplishing tasks.
+Thus, the framework emphasizes the importance of problem-solving around specific tasks.
+In sum, Carbon Development views every project as a collection of tasks in need of completion and a set of problems associated with each task.
+Tasks are the foundation of Carbon Development; everything else is built around them.

 ## Components

 ### Task-Based Containers